LEGO MINDSTORMS EV3

 Line Following 101

-When you hear the task "program the robot to follow a black line", most probably you will imagine a program operating as follows:
+When you hear the task “program the robot to follow a black line,” you’ll most likely imagine a program that works like this:

-- if the color sensor reads black (hence the robot is over the line), the robot goes forward;
+- If the color sensor detects black (meaning the robot is over the line), the robot moves forward.

-- if the color sensor reads some other color (hence the robot is not over the line), the robot turns towards it.
+- If the color sensor detects a different color (meaning the robot is not over the line), the robot turns toward the line.

 - #852